DIY safety tips

-- Electrical and plumbing work needs to be certifiable by a professional at all times.
-If you’re in any doubt about how to get the job done correctly make sure you call a professional to do it for you.
+- Electrical work must be carried out by a professional at all times.
+Plumbing work needs to be certifiable by a professional at all times.
+If you are in any doubt about how to carry out plumbing work correctly make sure you call a professional to do it for you.

 - Always make sure your water supply is turned off when working on plumbing by switching off your appliance's isolator valve or your stopcock.
 Be sure to drain down appliances once the supply has been switched off.